Owner Operator Truck Insurance 101

 Primary Commercial Auto Liability

-Primary Commercial Liability pays the claim when the insured truck and driver cause an accident while operating for business use.
+• This coverage pays the claim when the insured truck and driver cause an accident while operating for business use

-Non-Trucking Liability or “NTL” is designed for Owner Operators who are under permanent contract lease to one Motor Carrier.
+• Designed for Owner Operators who are under permanent contract lease to one Motor Carrier

 Unladen Liability

-Unladen Liability is also designed for Owner Operators leased on to one Motor Carrier.
+• Designed for Owner Operators leased on to one Motor Carrier

 Bobtail Liability